phac-nml/irida/doc/user/administrator/index.md

 The administrative panel contains a side menu with a menu option for each administrative feature.

-The panel has a top navbar with a "Return" button to return to the main application plus a "Profile" dropdown menu for viewing the current user's account and logging out.
+The panel has a top navbar with the IRIDA logo on the left, click this to return to the main application, and an account dropdown menu for viewing the current user's account and logging out.

 ![Admin panel.](images/admin-panel.png)